PMASA-2013-3

 Thanks to Janek Vind for reporting this issue.

-Assigned CVE ids: CVE-2013-3239
+Assigned CVE IDs: CVE-2013-3239

 The following commits have been made on the 3.5 branch to fix this issue:

-For further information and in case of questions, please contact the phpMyAdmin team.
-Our website is phpmyadmin.net.
+For further information and in case of questions, please contact the phpMyAdmin security team at security@phpmyadmin.net.